List of Shortland Street characters introduced in 2006: Kuini Samuels

 Kuini Samuels was the disproving mother of Huia Samuels (Nicola Kawana) and the aunt of TK Samuels (Benjamin Mitchell).
 Kuini was disgusted in Huia for not returning to the marae and showed great gratitude towards TK for his input towards the Whanau's health.
 However Kuini was extremely sick and Huia's boyfriend Craig Valentine (Renato Bartolomei) diagnosed her with a growth and not cancer as she had feared.
 Later in the year at Huia's tangi Kuini expressed regret at the way she had treated her only daughter.
 In 2007 Kuini attended TK's wedding and got into a fight with her sister Liz Arthur (Rima Te Wiata) for the way she had treated TK.
 TK and his wife Sarah (Amanda Billing) visited Kuini in 2009 following their termination and Kuini revealed that before Huia, she had suffered two miscarriages.
 TK visited Kuini in 2010 to set up a clinic at the marae but the input of Brooke Freeman (Beth Allen) initially put stress on the idea but it turned out to be a positive movement on the whanau.
 Kuini visited again in 2011 and made it clear she thought TK was still in love with Sarah however several months later at TK's wedding to Roimata Ngatai (Shavaughn Ruakere), Kuini encouraged TK to go through with the ceremony.
 Kuini returned to Ferndale in August 2014 following Sarah's death.
 She helped organize the funeral and supported TK following his loss.
 Kuini returned to Ferndale 6 years later with a group of relatives, in an attempt to lure TK back to serve as the local marae's doctor.
 Undeterred due to his new romance, TK convinced his niece Esther (Ngahuia Piripi) to go in his place.
 Kuini returned in 2022 for TK's wedding to Cece King.
 Kuini was the celebrant for the wedding.

+Hamish Flynn

+Hamish Flynn was the long lost son of Yvonne Jeffries (Alison Quigan) who first appeared in 2006.
+After being left with the details of her real son Hamish by Richard Minogue (Phil Brown) who had been exposed for stealing the identity of the real Hamish along with several other children who'd been adopted out at birth, Yvonne would try to track him down.
+Meeting Hamish in the park after a couple of days of watching he and his son Pete playing in the park, Yvonne helped the two when Pete injured himself playing soccer.
+Hamish confronted Yvonne after she asked Pete for a hug and was further made wary about Yvonne when busting her breaking and entering into the Flynn family house to find more information on Hamish.
+After identifying herself as Hamish's birth mother, Hamish told Yvonne that he was happy with the life he'd been given by his adopted family.
+Declining any further contact, Hamish wished her well before leaving.